eoinmackall/eoinmackall.github.io/K-book.markdown

 </p>

 <p>
-This is an ongoing project (with no set date for completion — I mostly work on it when it sounds fun).
+This is an ongoing project (with no set date for completion).
+In the spring of 2025, I taught a one quarter course on algebraic K-theory using this book.
+Some of the proofs have been updated.
 If you have any comments, corrections, or suggestions, please let me know about them!
   </p>
-<a href="/files/K-book/algk-0.1.1ish.pdf" download>Version 0.1.1 (October 19, 2022)</a>
+<a href="/files/K-book/algk-0.1.2.pdf" download>Version 0.1.2 (October 27, 2025)</a>
  </div>
   <div id="right" style="float:right; width:50%;">
   <img src="/files/K-book/cover.png" alt="K-book">